-Trump’s attorney quits and reveals infighting among his legal team – latest
+E Jean Caroll targets Trump again after his derogatory CNN town hall smears

 ‘They smell Ron DeSantis’ blood in the water,’ the super PAC says of other Republicans

-A pair of federal law enforcement veterans who accused the FBI of drumming them out of service because of their conservative political beliefs have admitted to receiving money from a prominent ex-aide to former president Donald Trump, Kash Patel.
+ICYMI: Trump whines that he is a ‘victim’ of ‘weaponisation of justice’

-The shocking admission came during a Thursday hearing of the House Select Subcommittee on the Weaponisation of the Federal Government.
+Donald Trump has again complained that he is the “victim” of what Republicans baselessly claim is the “weaponisation” of the federal government.

-The GOP-led panel has largely devoted its time to investigating conspiracy theories about social media companies’ cooperation with law enforcement, as well as advancing allegations that the Department of Justice probes into prominent Republicans who may have committed crimes are politically motivated.
+The one-term president made the remark in response to the Jim Jordan-led House Judiciary Select Subcommittee on the Weaponization of the Federal Government hearing on Thursday.

 Join our commenting forum